danielzmbp/NLP4Pheno/README.md

 ## Download assemblies and annotate

-- Run `ip.smk`to download and annotate assemblies.
+- Run `ip.smk`to download and annotate assemblies using Pfam with InterProScan.
+  - You might need to adjust the path to your IP installation.
 - Run with `scripts/ip_slurm.sh` to run using slurm.

 ### XGBoost importances

-- Run xgboost.smk snakemake pipeline, config in `config.yaml` file.
+- Run `xgboost.smk` Snakemake pipeline, config in `config.yaml` file.

 ```
 snakemake --cores 40 --use-conda -s xgboost.smk
 ```

 - Then analyze with notebooks:
-  - `analyze_xgboost_binary.ipynb` and `analyze_xgboost_binary_gain.ipynb` for binary classification with either weight or gain as metric, respectively.
+  - `analyze_xgboost_tidy.ipynb` for binary classification with either gain as metric, respectively.

 #### Pipeline for evolution analysis

 - Create evolution dataset using `scripts/create_evolution_dataset.py`.
+  - This will collate sequences  with the highest importance annotations grouped by phenotype relation.
 - Run `evolution.smk` to make alignments and calculate selective pressures.
 ```
 snakemake --cores 20 --use-conda -s evolution.smk